Parallel tests with Appium and Genymotion SaaS

 Keep the port numbers handy, as you will need them to configure the Appium server.

-If you need a persistent adb port, you can add the parameter --adb-serial port (optional)
+If you need a persistent adb port, you can add the parameter --adb-serial-port (optional).

-Start appium server Since Appium 1.7, it’s easy to do parallel testing using only one appium server.
+Since Appium 1.7, it’s easy to do parallel testing using only one appium server.
 Before that, we had to start N appium servers in order to test N devices in parallel.

 So let’s start an Appium server, simply using the basic command: